Skip to main content

 Rollback procedure

-1. Stop queue workers
+1. Quiesce application ingress, schedulers, and queue workers

-2. Restore database backup
+3. Restore the database backup

 # MySQL/MariaDB